Monument Valley in Arizona - Best Time and 7 Tips

 My favourite picture by Ray Downs - The John Ford Point close to the parking Google Maps

-I like to let you know everything you need to know, also the best time and daytime for this overwhelming landscape.
+I would like to let you know everything you need to know, as well as the best time and daytime for this overwhelming landscape.

 Gray Whiskers Butte